lijinbio/HaMiP/README.md

 ## Documentation

-CMSIP takes in a configuration file for input data and program parameters.
-CMSIP can be run end-to-end, starting from raw FASTQ files to peak calling and differential hydroxymethylation identification.
+HaMiP takes in a configuration file for input data and program parameters.
+HaMiP can be run end-to-end, starting from raw FASTQ files to peak calling and differential hydroxymethylation identification.
 One can also start the pipeline from intermediate steps.
 For example, using alignment files as input so that mapping steps will be skipped.

 ### Inspection of configuration

 The configuration file is in a YAML format.
-Two example templates are `config_fastq.yaml` and `config_bam.yaml` under https://github.com/lijinbio/cmsip/blob/master/config. `config_fastq.yaml` is used as a full CMSIP running from FASTQ inputs, while `config_bam.yaml` is adapted to input existing BAM files so that CMSIP will skip the long-time alignment step.
+Two example templates are `config_fastq.yaml` and `config_bam.yaml` under https://github.com/lijinbio/HaMiP/blob/master/config. `config_fastq.yaml` is used as a full HaMiP running from FASTQ inputs, while `config_bam.yaml` is adapted to input existing BAM files so that HaMiP will skip the long-time alignment step.
 The inspection of configuration is explained below.

 1. sampleinfo